fastapi/fastapi/docs/en/docs/deployment/docker.md

 #### Docker Cache

 There's an important trick in this `Dockerfile`, we first copy the **file with the dependencies alone**, not the rest of the code.
-Let me tell you why is that.
+Let me tell you why we do this.

 ```Dockerfile
 COPY ./requirements.txt /code/requirements.txt